ednussi/ElevatorSaga/README.md

 ## Implementation Details
 ### Reinforcement Learning Agents

  All training was performed in episodes.
 Each episode started from an empty world and runs for 300 iterations (during training iterations are game steps, a single game step comprises of an action taken by the agent, and the world's reaction to that action).
 In each episode the spawn factor was randomly chosen from the segment [0.4, 0.65].
-The number of training episodes varied, but was no less than 30,000 and no more than 100,0002 .
+The number of training episodes varied, but was no less than 30,000 and no more than 100,000 (40,000 training episodes took ~20 minutes for Q learning and ~60 minutes for deep Q learning).
 We used another parameter 𝑁𝑒𝑥𝑝 to set the number of episodes during which exploration occurs.
 The exploration is linearly decreased during the exploration episodes from its initial value until it reaches 0 after 𝑁𝑒𝑥𝑝 episodes.
 After the exploration phase, the exploration rate stays 0 for the rest of the training.
 Different exploration ( 𝜖 ), discount (𝛾) , and learning (𝛼) rates was used.
 Best results were achieved by setting initial values 𝛼 = 0.5, 𝜖 = 0.5, 𝛾 = 0.9.
 We used exponential decrease for the learning rate and linear decrease for the exploration rate.
 The discount rate is constant.

 1. Q learing Agent